hackondata/challenges/challenge_1.md

 ### HackOn(Data) Points: 25

+### Deadline: August 27th, 23:00 pm - No Late Submissions will be accepted

 The data cleansing task should be performed on the content of `channels_networks.csv`:

 `channels_networks.csv` has a list of networks and channels: